penguinLiang/ZeldaTeamMirror/bugs.md

  __3__: Link's death sprite was removed at some point, so the program would crash when Link reached 0 health.
  (Sprint 3 Bug) (Patched by Chase on 10/16)

+ __4__: If link has more than 10 hearts, the hearts will go off screen.

 ## Link